35 Best Things to Do in Cozumel Mexico in 2025

 The tour also includes a Mexican lunch at the popular San Martin beach club, so you’ll be sure to have a delicious and authentic experience.

-For foodies looking for an authentic Mexican culinary experience, the highly-rated Cozumel Cooking Class at Josefina’s home kitchen should not be missed!
+For foodies looking for an authentic Mexican culinary experience, this highly-rated Cozumel Cooking Class should not be missed!

-This small-group cooking class takes place at Josefina’s home kitchen in Cozumel and has a limit of 8 participants for a more meaningful and personalized experience.
+This small-group cooking class takes place at a local’s home kitchen in Cozumel and has a limit of 8 participants for a more meaningful and personalized experience.

 During the class, participants will have a hands-on culinary experience and learn how to prepare Josefina’s family recipes.